Drix10/ai-resources/README.md

 ## 📂 Repository Content

-Explore the following sections to unlock new ways to save time, boost productivity, and maximize online income opportunities.
+Explore the following sections to unlock new ways to save time, boost productivity, and online income opportunities.

 ### 1. [AI and Coding Tips and Tricks](./AI%20and%20Coding%20Tips%20and%20Tricks/)
    - **File:** [AI-Prompting-Tips.md](./AI%20and%20Coding%20Tips%20and%20Tricks/AI-Prompting-Tips.md)
-   - **Overview**: Discover powerful AI prompting techniques for coding, creative problem-solving, and productivity enhancement.
+   - **Overview**: Discover powerful AI prompting techniques for coding, creative problem-solving, and productivity.

 ### 2. [Creative Methods to Earn Online](./Creative%20Methods%20to%20Earn%20Online/)
    - **File:** [Websites-Paying-For-Work.md](./Creative%20Methods%20to%20Earn%20Online/Websites-Paying-For-Work.md)